sebastianbergt/NemaBLDC/README.md

 # Goal

 Provide a Nema34 compatible case for C6374 170KV BLDC Motor with CUI AMT V102 encoder to be used as a powerful servo with [odrive](https://odriverobotics.com/).
-Design files in freecad (version used was 0.19 with Assembly 4 addon)

 # Pictures